garfielder/notes/pythonTip.md

 * compile source code into binaries (if necessaries)
 * execute module code
    * so that module client could use the tools defined in the module.
+## Class
+### Vs module
+ Class is similar to module, it has attribute and method.
+Class mothod is invoked by <class_name>.method().
+The most obvious difference is that, class can create multiple instances,   mehtod